-Files required on the dynamic page server and connect to the EAServer component using Java, you must have the following files on the JSP server computer:
+Files required on the dynamic page server

+To use JSP as the page server and connect to the EAServer component using Java, you must have the following files on the JSP server computer:

 HTML pages, templates, and scripts These are the files that you created for your application.
 If you used a JSP target to generate these files, you can use the built-in deployment controller to install them.
-For more information, see Working with Web and JSP Targets.
+For more information, see Working with JSP Targets.

-EAServer client software for Java The files listed in Table 41-19 are required on the JSP server.
+EAServer client software for Java The files listed in Table 41-18 are required on the JSP server.

-Table 41-19: EAServer client files required on JSP server
+Table 41-18: EAServer client files required on JSP server